TrillCyborg/accounts/docs/getting-started.md

 At this point you will have an accounts GraphQL server running at http://localhost:4003 with a GraphQL playground available at the same address.

-Configured additional options, such as providing custom connection options for database, along with additional parameters based on your chosen assortment of packages can be achieved by supplying by passing an options object when initializing the `AccountsServer`.
+Configuring additional options, such as providing custom connection options for a database or additional parameters based on your chosen packages can be achieved by supplying by passing an options object when initializing the `AccountsServer`.

 Assuming you've installed the following packages, `@accounts/mongo` and `@accounts/password` the default mongo connection options will be applied and a database called `accounts-js` will be used.

 Out of the box `@accounts/password` is preconfigured to allow users to sign up with usernames or email addresses.

-At this point your accounts server is ready to be used.
-A full list of configuration options can be found here.

 <!-- Add a link to the options type definitions  -->

 ## Usage with existing GraphQL server

-An existing GraphQL server can be extended with `@accounts` functionality by calling the `AccountsServer.graphql()` function.
+An existing GraphQL server can be extended with accounts functionality by calling the `AccountsServer.graphql()` function.

 This function will return the type definitions, resolvers, schema directives, the accounts GraphQL context function used for authentication, and finally the executable GraphQL schema used by `AccountsServer.listen()`.

 These variables should then be referenced when creating your GraphQL schema.

-**Example - adding accounts to a graphql server**
+**Adding accounts to a GraphQL server**

 ```javascript
 import { AccountsServer } from '@accounts/boost';